-The first line contains an integer 'T' which denotes the number of test cases or queries to be run.
-Then the test cases are as follows.
-The first line of each test case contains elements of the tree in the level order form.
+The only line contains elements in the level order form.
 The line consists of values of nodes separated by a single space.
 In case a node is null, we take -1 in its place.
 For example, the input for the tree depicted in the below image will be:

 The basic idea of this approach is to break the problem into subproblems.